act65/masters-thesis/proposal/proposal.md

 - How can we learn decomposed representations?
 ICA, Lateral inhibition, residuals?
 - Inverse energy learning.
 Similar to [inverse reinforcement learning]() what if we assume that the observations we make are the results of an energy being minimised, $\Delta x = -\eta\frac{\partial E}{\partial x}$.
 Thus we could try to learn $E$.
 - MLD? symmetry strucutre?
+What are the 'right' priors?
+How can we optimise them?

 Model-based learning (with partial information)

 - How to build memory with structure? (graph nets, ... or 2d and then generalise?)
 - Is the ability to localise oneself necessary to efficiently solve partial information decision problems?
 - In model-based learning the model must learn its our approximation of the policy being followed.
 This seems wasteful, how can we avoid this?
-- Exploration
+- Off-policy correction for curiosity.
+The exploration policy may influence the dynamics observed, that needs to be corrected.

-Planning with a learned model (and continuous actions)
+Planning with a learned model (with continuous actions)

 - If a model is being learned online how can we efficiently update value estimates computed using the old model?
 - How can you backpropagate gradients through the argmax functions required for planning?